vyshnavvizz/www-chapter-kannur/events/13February2022.md

 ### Kannur Chapter Board Planning Meeting Oct 2021

-1. Start acivities on social media platforms
+1. Start acivities on our social media platforms

 2. Recruiting new Volenteers for CTF, Training and Events